nathanallen/nathanallen.github.io/source/books/index.markdown

 categories:
 ---

+Currently Reading:
+- The Art of UNIX Programming [Eric Raymond]
+- Javascript the Good Parts [Douglas Crockford]

 ###2013
+* Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman [Dave Hoover]
 * The Passionate Programmer [Chad Fowler]
 * The Defining Decade [Meg Jay]
 * Waiting for the Barbarians [J.M.
 Coetzee]